Are there equivalent mobile applications for YourStop ?

 As a lot of effort has gone into making YourStop as mobile friendly as possible, there are no mobile applications.
 However if you

-are an Android user and select Add to Home screen when browsing YourStop, an icon will be added to your home page.
-When YourStop
+are an Android or Blackberry user and select Add to Home screen when browsing YourStop, an icon will be added to your home page.

-is opened using this icon, there is a look and feel that is somewhat similar to mobile applications.
+When YourStop is opened using this icon, there is a look and feel that is similar to mobile applications.

 My area is not listed ?